 When I think of chic, these flashes of places and people pop into my mind.
-There is the neighborhood shop owner from when I lived in Notting Hill who was captivating in jeans, white Converse low-tops, a t-shirt and colorful velvet tailored jackets, or the place in Italy where we once stayed on vacation that had little more than beige walls and white garden furniture, but their ability to surprise us each night at dinner with a simple touch of added beauty and elegant decor (like silver stars hanging over the table and twig bundles) was remarkable.
-There are others, but what strikes me about these touch-points is that Chic truly doesn’t mean expensive and to even make a point of being ‘cheap’ not only seems to undermine the notion, but it also fails to understand what ‘chic’ really means.
+There is the neighborhood shop owner from when I lived in Notting Hill who was always captivating in jeans, white Converse low-tops, a t-shirt and colorful velvet tailored blazers.
+Or the place in Italy where we once stayed on vacation that had little more than beige walls and white garden furniture, but their ability to surprise us each night at dinner with a simple touch of added beauty and elegant decor (like silver stars hanging over the table and twig bundles) was remarkable.
+There are others, but what strikes me about these touch-points is that Chic or sophisticated truly doesn’t mean expensive.
+To even make a point of being ‘cheap’ or on a budget not only seems to undermine the notion, but it also fails to understand what ‘chic’ really means.

-Know that Rome wasn’t built in a day (and that is one seriously chic place) and neither will your chic garden, home, wardrobe or what ever you aim to cultivate.
-Have the patience to scour e-bay, craigslist, and sales.
-Take time to discover what you love and what makes you and your garden unique and special.
+Rome wasn’t built in a day (and that is one seriously chic place) and neither will your chic garden, home, wardrobe or what ever you aim to cultivate.
+Have the patience to scour e-bay, craigslist, thrift shops, and sales.
+Take time to discover what you love, define your personal style, and what makes you and your garden unique and special.
 Give yourself permission to experiment, mess-up, learn and refine.
 Enjoy doing all those things and don’t apologize for it.
-Being chic takes a knowing….and knowing anything takes time.
+Being chic takes a knowing….and knowing anything takes time and experimentation.

-The turquoise chairs in the garden above are quite chic (if you ask me) – but they aren’t new.
-They look like something I have seen on craigslist a hundred times for a hundred (or so) bucks — then were sprayed with Turquoise paint, given some bold cushions and placed in a garden that cleary isn’t overdone.
+The casual benches and the rolling pallet coffee tables in the garden above are quite chic (if you ask me) – but they aren’t new or expensive.
+They look like something that a confident person would create.
+Someone who knows they want and they need a large comfortable gathering place, that works within their budget.
+It is all set in a garden that clearly isn’t overdone.
 The whole thing screams that the person who put this together knows what they like, isn’t afraid to be themselves and strives to be original….that is chic.

 Less is More, More is Less